 - Your evaluator was not qualified to make the assessment.

-- A specific diagnosis of a physical or mental impairment was not provided by your evaluator.
+- An adequate description of your condition was not provided by your evaluator.

 - The information provided in the documentation furnished by your evaluation specialist is:

-- Not consistent with, or is not adequate to substantiate a claim that the limitations in a major life activity is substantial as compared to the average person in the general population.
+- Not consistent with, or is not adequate to substantiate a claim that the limitation(s) is (are) significant in the context of taking a multiple-choice examination.

-- The testing accommodations you have requested are not reasonable or not appropriate to the functional limitations related to your disability.
+- The specific testing accommodation(s) you have requested is (are) not reasonable or appropriate to the functional limitation(s) related to your disability.

 If your request for testing accommodations has been denied, your options are to take the examination(s) without the requested accommodations or to forfeit your exam fees.